Return Home to Marlow White Military Uniforms

 Large image of mess knots on the shoulder of a mess jacket

-The only disadvantage we are aware of with the Bullion Knots is that they can dull from tarnish over time.
+The only disadvantage we are aware of with the Bullion Knots is that they can dull over time.
 However, if the knots are correctly stored in a plastic bag or container, they retain their luster for many years.

 Detail image of a bullion and Mylar shoulder knot